zephyr-c/podcast-app/ReadMe.md

 ![](src/screenshots/discover.png)

 ### File Structure And Architecture:
+High Level Overview:
+Project has a frontend written in React and a backend server created with Java Spring Boot.
+Data model has a single entity, the Podcast.
+The backend has REST controlled endpoints that use functions provided by a Service class which in turn utilizes a Repository class to communicate with the database.
+I chose to use a Postgres database for this project because it is what I am most familiar with.
+A NoSQL database would probably have worked just as well given the simple nature of the application.
+The front end utilizes views and controllers to serve content and make requests to the backend server.
+As much as possible, the business logic is separated out from the view componenets.
+Right now, the application utilizes a command line runner to load database when application starts.
+It is configured to drop tables when application ends, and create them again on new run.
+This is for the dev environment, a production database would obviously need to persist.

 ### Requirements:
 #### Application can be interacted with in a minimum of 3 ways